Chart Color Schemes

 Ivanhoe East demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Ivanhoe East is notably higher than broader averages.
-Specifically, 54.4% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 32.8% in the SA4 region.
+Educational attainment in Ivanhoe East is notably higher than broader benchmarks.
+54.4% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.8% in the SA4 region.
 Bachelor degrees are the most common at 33.1%, followed by postgraduate qualifications (15.7%) and graduate diplomas (5.6%).
-Vocational pathways account for 18.2% of qualifications among those aged 15+, with advanced diplomas at 9.7% and certificates at 8.5%.
+Vocational pathways account for 18.2% of qualifications among those aged 15 and above, with advanced diplomas making up 9.7% and certificates 8.5%.

 Educational participation is high, with 30.2% of residents currently enrolled in formal education.
 This includes 10.1% in secondary education, 8.0% in primary education, and 7.8% pursuing tertiary education.